Reading underserved learners’ applications to grad school: we need to stop failing them

 The distance traveled metric is an idea I often mention when I’m working on hiring and selection scenarios.
 I like the way the Kapor Center describes this in their advice on diversity in tech: that “distance traveled” measures take into account where a candidate comes from.
 That it gives credit.
 This resonates with me, as someone who sees marathons behind some kids and easy strolls behind others.
 I also like it because I’m a social scientist working on data, and I think measuring change over time is always better than a snapshot.

 When students write back to tell me they got in, there’s one thing I always say.
-It is, I think, the truest thing never said to a vulnerable learner:
+It is, I think, the truest thing never said to a underserved learner:

 “They’re lucky to have you.”